-The Burlington Electric Department is scaling back incentives for ccHP's.
+In 2018, the Burlington Electric Department scaled back incentives for ccHP's.
 According to BED, Efficiency Vermont's estimated savings were grossly exaggerated: "BED is scaling back its 2018 – 2020 projections of ccHPs installed in the City due to the results of a 2017 DPS evaluation report.
 That evaluation indicates that the forecasted ccHP- related savings based on Efficiency Vermont’s analyses were roughly twice the actual savings that customers participating in the evaluation study experienced.
 These changes in expected savings have undermined the customer’s economics even further.
 Now, a customer’s simple payback on their investment will likely extend beyond the useful life of the equipment for customers heating with natural gas, oil and pellet boilers.
 Consequently, BED is now anticipating it will provide incentives for no more than 15 ccHPs over the next three years." — Burlington Electric 2018 Tier 3 Plan

 According to the Cadmus Group which performed an Evaluation of Cold Climate Heat Pumps in Vermont, the economic payback is more than 12 years.
 While there is a savings of around $17 a month in energy costs, that is negated by the cost of the unit.